X

 Rohit Mall

-So it depends, something like leather gloves, it can be anywhere between 7 to 9% but Pakistan can be zero because you know of their status for garments, you know it can be around 12, 15%.
-And Bangladesh enjoy is duty free.
-So it depends from HS code to HS code and it depends on country to country.
-Some countries do enjoy duty free.
-We do not enjoy for any of our product codes duty free in two years.
-Europe, I, I not China also I think.
-But yeah, some other country do enjoy some duty free exports to the European Union.
+So it depends.
+Something like leather gloves, it can be anywhere between 7% to 9%, but Pakistan can be 0 because of their status.
+For garments, it can be around 12%, 15% and Bangladesh enjoys duty-free.
+So it depends from HS code to HS code, and it depends on country to country.
+Some countries do enjoy duty-free.
+We do not enjoy for any of our product codes duty-free into Europe nor does China also, I think.
+But yes, some other countries do enjoy some duty-free exports to the European Union.

 Aditya

-And sir, if I look at other export markets also for the first nine months, so aside from South America, other markets are more or less flattish.
-So for us, you know, to grow in double digit in export markets, would we be dependent on, you know, recovery in Europe or there are other markets as well where we can see good growth in exports going forward.
+Understood, sir.
+Understood.
+And sir, if I look at other export markets also for the first 9 months, so aside from South America, other markets are more or less flattish.
+So for us to grow in double digit in export markets, would we be dependent on recovery in Europe?
+Or there are other markets as well where we can see good growth in exports going forward?

 Rohit Mall